Ho to get a 5k or 10k PB / PR – Top Tip parkrun

 - ⭐ Shave.
 Especially for men: shave or clip your torso hair (both sides if applicably hairy).
 On a sunny and warm June-to-September PB morning, this might make your core stay cool just that little bit longer.
 Then there’s always the legs…then you can go cycling too and not feel out of place 😉

 - ⭐⭐ Positive mental attitude.
 You ARE going to do it.
 People underestimate the psychological side of getting a PB.
 I reckon even Sub17 runners will see over 20 seconds difference if they are not sufficiently focussed.

 - ⭐Train at altitude or buy your own oxygen tent.
 About 7,000ft above sea level!!
 Ideally, you will be **living** at altitude but training at a lower altitude beforehand!

 - ⭐Just try a few of these tips at a time.
 Maybe just one.
 Not all of them!
 How do you really know if it was one specific thing that you changed that helped or was it several things?

 - ⭐ Write a key message on the back of your hand.
 Read it and stick to it, even when you feel awful towards the end of the race.

 - ⭐⭐⭐.
 I produce a TAILORED 5k, 6-week taper plan for a nominal fee…can’t hurt and you help the blog.
 People have got below 17 minutes with this plan but it’s geared for people already running at under 23 minutes.

-Please help support this blog and make your next Amazon purchase after clicking the Amazon icon below – same, normal prices.
+Please help support this blog and make your next sporty purchase after clicking the supporter link below – it gives the same, normal prices at major local retailers like Amazon, Wiggle and REI.
 If you get a PB with these tips then you are obliged to click on the link below before doing all your Christmas shopping (joking…errr..no I’m not 😉 )